VictorTM90/laburo-client/README_project.md

 Anon only:

-- <Login />
+- Login
-- <Signup />
+- Signup
-- <Error />
+- Error

 User only:

-- <Logout />
+- Logout
-- <Profile /> :
+- Profile  :
     - component:
-        - <Dashboard/>: user personal calendar
+        - Dashboard: user personal calendar
             -component:
-            - <Modal><DashboardDetail/></Modal>: user can read its own tasks by clicking in them.
+            - Modal (component MUI) - DashboardDetail - Modal: user can read its own tasks by clicking in them.
 The information will be displayed as a modal.
 User can delete task directly.
-- <Task/> :
+- Task :
     component:
-    -  <TaskDetail/>: read and update tasks created by user.
+    -  TaskDetail: read and update tasks created by user.
-- <NewTeamworks/>: create, read and update teamworks
+- NewTeamworks: create, read and update teamworks
-- <TeamworkList/>: list of all teamworks,  user can delete.
+- TeamworkList: list of all teamworks,  user can delete.

 ### Git